rahulsmritijeet/rahulsmritijeet/README.md

-# 👋 Hey there, I'm Rahul!
+# Hey there, I'm Rahul!

 > Passionate about physics and building things that matter.

 ---

-### 👨‍💻 About Me
+### About Me

 - 🔭 I’ve worked on:
-  - `css-craft` — a responsive HTML/CSS site on sustainability 🌿
+  - `css-craft` — a responsive HTML/CSS site on sustainability
-  - `my_portfolio` — a clean, dark-themed dev site with a cosmic touch 🪐
+  - `my_portfolio` — a clean, dark-themed dev site with a cosmic touch
-  - `project_rattlestone` - `a prototype of a mini weather station 🛠
+  - `project_rattlestone` - `a prototype of a mini weather station
   - (classified information....)

-- 🚧 Currently building:
+- Currently building:
-  - `RAHOVER` — a working prototype of the Martian rover *Curiosity*, using Arduino and ESP32 🤖
+  - `RAHOVER` — a working prototype of the Martian rover *Curiosity*, using Arduino and ESP32
   - `AI Hardware Integration` - Using Uno R4 WiFi and ESP32S3.

-- 🌱 I’m learning:
+- Skills (still mastering):
   - Frontend Web Dev (HTML, CSS, JS, Git & GitHub)
   - Backend Web Dev (React, NodeJS)
   - Robotics (Arduino, ESP-32, sensors, hardware integration)